cmwongmau-sys/COMP-2113-Project---Forest-Rogue/README.md

   The scoreboard file (scoreboard_YYYY-MM-DD.txt) is only generated after a full playthrough.
   Complete the game to the end to see your score recorded.

+## 🛠️ Developer Notes

+During the development of **Forest Rogue**, several design choices and challenges shaped the final implementation:

+- **Modular Code Structure**
+  We split the project into multiple `.h` and `.cpp` files to improve readability and teamwork.
+Each member could focus on specific modules (e.g., random events, UI displays, scoreboard) without conflicts.

+- **Random Event System**
+  Events were implemented using probability ranges (`rand()%100`) to ensure unpredictability.
+Balancing event probabilities across Easy, Medium, and Hard modes required careful tuning to keep gameplay fair but challenging.

+- **Difficulty Balancing**
+  Starting resources and damage values were adjusted after multiple test runs.
+For example, Hard mode initially felt impossible, so we reduced trap damage slightly to make survival achievable but still tough.

+- **File I/O for Save/Load**
+  We chose plain text files for simplicity and transparency.
+This allowed easy debugging of saved states and ensured compatibility across different systems without external libraries.

+- **Scoreboard Implementation**
+  The scoreboard was designed to log results with timestamps (`scoreboard_YYYY-MM-DD.txt`).
+This not only tracks player progress but also demonstrates use of vectors and structs for storing outcomes.

+- **UI Display Constraints**
+  Since the game is text-based, we optimized output for console readability.
+A minimum window size of **90×30** was recommended to prevent misaligned text and ensure health/food/water bars display correctly.

+- **Testing & Debugging**
+  We ran multiple simulated playthroughs to verify event probabilities, resource consumption, and win/loss conditions.
+Debugging focused on edge cases like starvation, dehydration, and save/load consistency.

+These notes highlight the reasoning behind our coding elements and show how design decisions support the implemented features.

 Non-standard Libraries Used:
 **None.**